 Haruhiko Banno is a clinical research fellow from Japan who has worked in many clinical trials.
 Prior to joining the Wainger lab, he has studied pathological markers of Kennedy’s disease, which is characterized by spinal and bulbar muscular atrophy.
 As a clinical neurologist, Haruhiko joined the Wainger’s lab to study the effects of drugs on patient-derived stem cells, which will be key to paving a better understanding of future clinical trials

 Edouard is a medical student in Toulouse, France.
 He joined the Wainger Lab as a student researcher during summer 2017.
 Under the supervision of Dr João Pereira, his work was focused on the study of TDP-43, investigating on both its spread in Hek cells and its expression in mutated Hela cells.
 Edouard is looking forward to future opportunities to come back to the US either for research or clinical training.

 Zhuonan (Jojo) is a rising senior at Johns Hopkins University.
 As a summer researcher in 2017, she was interested in the reciprocal relationship between spread of protein and neuronal hyperexcitability in upper motor neuron.
 Jojo aspires to become a physician scientist in the future.

 Lab Manager/Research Assistant

 Dan grew up in Falmouth, Massachusetts and then completed his Bachelor's and Master's degrees at Wesleyan University.
 There, he studied the maturation of pluripotent stem cell-derived cortical interneurons in the Grabel Laboratory.
-Now at Mass General, his project in the Wainger Laboratory involves generating a pharmacological profile of human and mouse motor neurons using microelectrode arrays.
+At Mass General, his project in the Wainger Laboratory involved generating a pharmacological profile of human and mouse motor neurons using microelectrode arrays.
 Now, Dan is a Ph.D. student in the bioinformatics program at Columbia University.